zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 3. To view details about the assessment itself, click the **Assessment Information** tab.

-    - Details include assessment name, OCID, compartment in which the assessment was saved, target database name, target database version, assessment date, schedule (if applicable), baseline name (if set), and complies with baseline flag (Yes, No, or No Baseline Set).
+    - Details include assessment name, OCID, compartment to which the assessment was saved, target database name, target database version, assessment date, schedule (if applicable), name of the baseline assessment (if one is set), and complies with baseline flag (Yes, No, or No Baseline Set).

     ![Latest Security Assessment Assessment Information tab](images/latest-sa-assessment-information-tab.png "Latest Security Assessment Assessment Information tab")